 The result is that, over the years, I’ve attached a handful of add-on domains to my web-hosting account.
 As my account has slowly grown, this has led to a combination of issues ranging from increased exposure to malware, privacy concerns, and sloppy .htaccess files.

-After a recent talk with my web-host, I’ve recently transitioned my web-hosting package to a reseller account, and have finally completed the process of migrating the add-on domains to independent, contained accounts.
+After a recent talk with my web-host, I’ve transitioned my web-hosting package to a reseller account, and have finally completed the process of migrating the add-on domains to independent, contained accounts.
 The result for each site will (hopefully) be reduced exposure to malware, improved privacy, cleaner .htaccess files, and — more generally — easier maintenance.

 While it would have been best for my hosting package to have been a reseller account from day one, this transition has taught me how to port web-mail accounts, email forwarders, and MySQL databases between servers.
 (Although my accounts are on the same server, the process is the same).
 More generally, the migration process has taught me about the challenges one can encounter while porting WordPress.